music

 bio:

-Deeply embedded in the local music scene, Kat also works for a producer of artists including Halsey, Dominic Fike and Lil Nas X, while covering major acts like Chappell Roan, Taylor Swift, and The Weeknd as a music journalist and photographer.
+Deeply embedded in her local music scene, Kat is currently learning production from and being mentored by a producer of artists including Halsey, Dominic Fike and Lil Nas X. She also covers major acts like Chappell Roan, Taylor Swift, and The Weeknd as a music journalist and photographer.

 𓆩 ౨ৎ 𓆪